lollcat/fab-torch/README.md

 ## Experiments

-NB: See README within experiments/{problem-name} for further details on training and evaluation for each problem.
+**NB**: See README within experiments/{problem-name} for further details on training and evaluation for each problem.

+**NB**: Quickstart notebooks are simply to get up and running with the code with some visualisation of results after a little bit of training.
+To replicate the results from the paper run the python commands described below.

 ### Gaussian Mixture Model

+Quickstart (**NB** just for getting started, to replicate results from paper see python command below)

 <a href="https://colab.research.google.com/github/lollcat/fab-torch/blob/master/experiments/gmm/fab_gmm.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>